For more information on various local attractions, click the links below!

 CONTACT: (423) 628-5252

 Built in the early 20’s this country store still remains in the Brooks family, fourth generation granddaughter Tiffany Terry and her husband own it.
 The R.M.
 Brooks General Store is located at the west end of Rugby Village s and is now on the National Register of Historic Places.
 Brooks Store offers breakfast and lunch (including the fried baloney sandwich voted best in the state).
-There are also hundreds of antiques from the early days of the establishment, fried pies, collectables and other delights.
+There are also antiques from early days of the establishment, fried pies & more.
+CONTACT: (423) 628-2533

 Sergeant Alvin C. York State Historic Park is located nine miles north of Jamestown in Pall Mall, Tennessee and pays tribute to one of the most decorated soldiers of World War I. The park includes a visitor center modeled after York’s general store, his two-story house, a gristmill, the York Bible School, and various picnic facilities.
 The York Farm was designated a National Historic Landmark in 1977.
 Just outside the park are the Wolf River Methodist Church where he experienced his religious conversion and the Wolf River Cemetery which includes the burial site of Sgt.
 York and his wife, Miss Gracie.
 While these properties are not owned by the park, they are accessible as part of the driving tour or via the park hiking trail.